-Generalization problems can also occur for control groups if they are not randomly selected from the same population from which the cases are selected, as the controls may have several characteristics diverging from the target population of interest.
+Generalization problems can also occur for control groups if they are not selected randomly from the same population from which the cases are selected, since the controls may have several characteristics diverging from the target population of interest.
 While discussing the major principles underlying control selection in case-control studies, Wacholder and colleagues wrote: "Perhaps the key concept is that of the study base.
-If the study base is identified correctly and if controls are chosen from it properly, the exposure experience of the controls should be representative of the individuals who compose the base."9 Unfortunately, this is seldom the case for studies addressing a possible association between occlusion and TMD, in which controls are selected among dental students or staff members of the institution to which the patients are referred.
-Dental students and/or staff members can be, for instance, more aware of the risk of parafunction and therefore avoid it, and parafunction is just one of the well-known TMD risk factors.
+If the study base is identified correctly and if controls are chosen from it properly, the exposure experience of the controls should be representative of the individuals who compose the base."9 Unfor tunately, this is seldom the case for studies addressing a possible association between occlusion and TMD, in which controls are selected among dental students or staff members of the institution to which the patients are referred.
+Dental students and staff members can be, for instance, more aware of the risk of parafunction and therefore avoid it, and parafunction is just one of the well-known TMD risk factors.

-Studies on risk factors for TMD should have a good internal validity but also a strong external validity.
-There is a tendency to favor the former, by randomizing the individuals and including a number of inclusion and exclusion criteria to strategically select homogeneous and matched samples for several established risk factors (eg, age and gender).
-Unfortunately, they are seldom matched for the other risk factors such as the degree of stress and other psychological factors (eg, somatization, anxiety, depression, parafunctional oral habits, and genetic factors).
+Studies on risk factors for TMD should have good internal validity but also a strong external validity.
+There is a tendency to favor the former by randomizing the individuals and including a number of inclusion and exclusion criteria to strategically select homogenous and matched samples for several established risk factors (eg, age and sex).
+Unfortunately, they are seldom matched for the other risk factors such as the degree of stress and other psychologic factors (eg, somatization, anxiety, depression, parafunctional oral habits, and genetic factors).
 In addition, less emphasis is set on selection of samples best representing the population at large.

 Conducting a study with low external validity provides information limited to the selected sample and prevents generalizability.
 This is often the case with the vast majority of studies on the etiology of TMD and is the main cause for the still present confusion that is apparent over the role of occlusion in TMD.
-One way to increase representativeness of groups investigated and generalizability of the findings is to use community-based samples, which are not selected according to patient referral.
-Noteworthy, three studies conducted on large, randomly selected community-based samples showed that overbite, overjet, and cross-bite are not risk factors for TMD.^{10-12}
+One way to increase the representativeness of the groups investigated and generalizability of the findings is to use community-based samples, which are not selected according to patient referral.
+Noteworthy, three studies conducted on large, randomly selected communitybased samples showed that overbite, overjet, and cross-bite are not risk factors for TMD.10-12

-Lack of external validity carries the inherent risk that non-critical readers erroneously generalize the results and conclude, for instance, that TMD can be caused and therefore can be treated by correcting a nonideal occlusion.
-Lack of understanding for the generalizability principle is basically also the reason why many clinicians believe in a causal relationship between occlusion and TMD, and consider the conclusions emerging from well-designed rigorous investigations invalid or at best irrelevant to the patients they treat.
-This happens not because clinicians are poor observers, but because the patients encountered in their day-to-day clinical experience represent a specific clinical subgroup, whose characteristics often strongly diverge from the entire population having that disease.13
+Lack of external validity carries the inherent risk that noncritical readers erroneously generalize the results and conclude, for instance, that TMD can be caused and therefore treated by correcting a nonideal occlusion.
+Lack of understanding for the generalizability principle is basically the reason why many clinicians believe in a causal relationship between occlusion and TMD, and consider the conclusions emerging from well-designed rigorous investigations invalid or at best irrelevant to the patients they treat.
+This happens not because clinicians are poor observers, but because the patients encountered in their day-to-day clinical experience represent a specific clinical subgroup, whose characteristics often strongly diverge from the entire population having the disease.13

-Only enhancement of external validity will increase our knowledge of TMD risk factors and, hopefully, concur in eliminating some of the prejudices still in vogue on TMD etiology.
+Only enhancement of external validity will increase our knowledge of TMD risk factors and, hopefully, concur in eliminating some of the prejudices still en vogue on TMD etiology.
 Editors and reviewers need to give preference to research on risk factors for TMD that warrant generalizability of the findings.
 Lastly, clinicians should understand that the patients treated in their offices do not represent the population at large and should therefore be most careful in generalizing their observations.
-Sandro Palla, Dr Med Dent Associate Editor